huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/walkthrough-writing-a-visualizer-in-csharp.md

 3. **Tamam**'a tıklayın.

-4. DebuggerSide.cs içinde aşağıdaki `using` yönergelere ekleyin:
+4. DebuggerSide. cs dosyasında aşağıdaki `using` yönergelere ekleyin:

    ```csharp
    using System.Windows.Forms;